Welcome to Bohol

 Button

-Bohol sits inside the Coral Triangle.
+The Philippines is the heart of the Coral Triangle, and Bohol is located within this global centre of marine biodiversity.
 Visibility reaches 20 to 30 metres on a good day.
-The Anda peninsula has some of the healthiest fringing reefs in the country.
-Nearby, the Danajon Bank is one of only six double barrier reefs on Earth.
-Whether you snorkel from shore or dive deep, the marine life here is the real thing.
+The Anda Peninsula has some of the healthiest fringing reefs in the country.
+Renown for its coral walls, excellent muck diving, and thriving marine sanctuaries, Anda is often described as a "hidden gem".
+Nearby, the Danajon Bank is one of only six double-barrier reefs in the world, and the only one in the Philippines.
+Whether you snorkel from shore or dive deep, the marine life here is the real thing with immense coral biodiversity.

 • River winding through lush green trees with a small boat in the water.